SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

     - Cases with priority:
        - High-priority cases bypass queues for immediate attention.
        - Low-priority cases wait until resources are free.
-    - Objective: Minimize delays for critical patients while balancing fairness for all.

 ### Loading function for System-Wide Balance

-The Statistical/ML Approach
+<h4>The Statistical/ML Approach</h4>

  - To effectively manage patient flow and optimize resource allocation across multiple sites, we have developed a Loading Function to quantify the busyness of A&E sites in real-time.
 This function allows us to dynamically assess how full or strained a site is, ensuring that patients can be directed to the most appropriate location for care while preventing site overload:
     - Load Score = { (Beds Occupied / Site Capacity) * 100 } + { (Wait Time(mins) / Critical Wait Time(mins)) * 100 }
-       1. (Beds Occupied / Site Capacity) : This term represents the percentage of beds currently in use at the site, giving a clear and intuitive indicator of how full the site is.
+       1. [ Beds Occupied / Site Capacity ] : This term represents the percentage of beds currently in use at the site, giving a clear and intuitive indicator of how full the site is.
 Example: If 80 out of 100 beds are occupied, this component will contribute 80% to the Load Score.
-       2. (Wait Time / Critical Wait Time) :
+       2. [ Wait Time / Critical Wait Time ] :
-          - Wait Time - The patient wait time needs to be incorporated in a way that reflects its severity.
+          - Wait Time - The patient wait time needs to be incorporated in a way that reflects its severity, and we will consider the upper bound of the wait time range to account for the worst-case scenario.
           - Critical Wait Time - Normalizes wait time by dividing the actual wait time by a critical threshold (e.g., 240 minutes = 4 hours).
+    - Interpretation:
-    - Interpretation: If the Load Score is 100% or more, the site is overloaded.
-Scores under 80% indicate a manageable load, suggesting the site can still handle additional patients.
+      - If the Load Score is ->
+        - 100% or more then site is overloaded.
+        - Scores under 80% indicate a manageable load suggesting the site can still handle additional patients.
     - Sample Scenraio:
         - Scenario 1: Manageable Load
            - Beds Occupied: 60